tj-kim/pFedDef_v1/README.md

 ## Evaluation

 The evaluation of saved neural networks are performed in jupyter notebook instances found in the Evaluation folder.
 Individual notebooks load relevant weights and perform adversarial attacks on the models.

+The following evaluation tools are including:
+- loading a pre-trained group of federated learning models for different learning types, and performing transfer attack between clients and recording statistic
+- performing ensemble attack, where multiple clients jointly perform attacks by sharing gradient information as seen in [Ensemble adversarial black-box attacks against deep learning systems](https://www.sciencedirect.com/science/article/abs/pii/S0031320319304844)
+- Performing inter-boundary distance measurements between different models.